go-masonry/docu-web/content/mortar/config.md

  - nextpage
 ---

-It is good practice to use constants in your code instead of [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) and it's even better to set them outside your code either by providing a config file or reading from Environment variable.
+It is good practice to use constants in your code instead of [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)), and it's even better to set them outside your code, either by providing a config file or reading from an environment variable.
-Mortar have a `Config` interface that is used everywhere to read external configurations.
+Mortar has a `Config` interface that is used everywhere to read external configurations.
-While Mortar can be configured explicitly and that gives you total control over it.
-It is much comfortable to use its defaults.
+While Mortar can be configured explicitly, and that gives you total control over it, it is much comfortable to use its defaults.
-To read them Mortar expects a dedicated Configuration key called **mortar**
+To read them, Mortar expects a dedicated configuration key called **mortar**:

 {{%panel%}}
 ```yaml